Metfilm School Logo

 By METFILM SCHOOL

-Our MA Screen & Film Production provides a fantastic opportunity to accelerate your career in the industry, and there are many reasons you might choose to study on the course.
-We caught up with Course Leader, Andrea Slater, at our Brighton campus, to answer some of your most frequently asked questions.
+The MA Screen & Film Production course offers a fantastic opportunity to advance your career in the industry.
+We caught up with Andrea Slater, Course Leader at our Brighton campus, who was happy to answer some of your most frequently asked questions.

 At every campus, we have state-of-the-art studios and filming equipment to support your studies.
-Even if you’re a screenwriter, you are encouraged to use visual testing and work with actors as part of your process.
-We also have edit suites with access to industry software, such as Adobe Premier and Avid.
+Even if you’re a screenwriter, you’re encouraged to use visual testing and work with actors as part of your process.
+We also have edit suites kitted out with industry software, such as Adobe Premier and Avid.

 What is the balance between practical and theoretical work?

-Four out of the five modules have a set practical element.
-‘Practical’ can be anything from filmed rehearsals, screenwriting, storyboarding, or working with a composer, to the full Major Project, which can be a feature screenplay, short film, entrepreneurial project, or dissertation.
+Four out of the five modules have a practical element.
+‘Practical’ can include anything from filmed rehearsals, screenwriting, storyboarding, or working with a composer, to the full Industry Project, which can be a feature screenplay, short film, entrepreneurial project, or dissertation.

-For each of these modules, you will research and write about your creative and technical process.
-The fifth module is where you will learn about research methodologies in relation to practice, and develop the academic skills that will support the rest of your modules.
+For each of these modules, you’ll research and write about your creative and technical process.
+The first module is where you’ll learn about research methodologies in relation to practice, and develop the academic skills that will support the rest of your modules.

 What industry networking opportunities are available?

-MA students are invited to various networking events throughout the year, where they can meet some of our industry partners who may be looking for new talent, such as our graduate industry social on the beach at sunset.
+MA students are invited to various networking events throughout the year, where they can meet some of our industry partners who may be looking for new talent.
+One opportunity we have in Brighton is our graduate industry social on the beach at sunset.

-However, there are many more ways you can connect with industry: by applying for opportunities that our partners bring to us, by attending masterclasses, by connecting with your industry mentor, or just by talking to the tutors, technicians, and your fellow students.
+However, there are many more ways you can connect with the industry: by applying for opportunities with our partners, by attending masterclasses, by building a solid relationship with your industry mentor, or simply by talking to the tutors, technicians, and your fellow students.
 Industry is everywhere at MetFilm School!

 What is the final output or project for the MA course?

-Your final project is negotiated with your tutor, so it’s a flexible brief that can be tailored to your individual career aims.
-Most people work towards a short film (or films), but you can also write a screenplay or develop an entrepreneurial project (such as a business plan for a production company or to develop a local film community hub, for example).
+Your major screen and film project is negotiated with your tutor, so it’s a flexible brief that can be tailored to your personal career aims.
+Most people work towards a short film (or films), but you can also write a screenplay or develop an entrepreneurial project, such as a business plan for a production company, for example.
 You can even write a dissertation if you wish to go on to do a PhD.
 Essentially, whatever will help you to get noticed and into your chosen field.

 Can you share a memorable moment or a particularly proud achievement from your time as Course Leader?

 There are so many!
 It’s very rewarding to see students grow in their practice and find their filmmaking identity.
-The Major Project assessment presentations are a wonderful end point.
+The Industry Project assessment presentations are a wonderful end point.
 Saying that, the Graduation Screening is the icing on the cake – you can’t match the experience of seeing your film with an audience, which the students obviously enjoy.
-As their Course Leader, I go on that journey with them, share their excitement, and I am always so proud of their achievements.
+As their Course Leader, I go on that journey with them and share their excitement, and I am always so proud of their achievements.